Chart Color Schemes

 Munno Para lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Munno Para is around 5,930.
-This figure reflects an increase of 1,211 people since the 2021 Census, which reported a population of 4,719.
-The change can be inferred from AreaSearch's estimate of the resident population at 5,266 in June 2024, based on ABS ERP data, along with an additional 479 validated new addresses since the Census date.
-This results in a density ratio of 1,505 persons per square kilometer, higher than average national locations assessed by AreaSearch.
-Munno Para's growth of 25.7% since the 2021 census exceeds the state (7.1%) and metropolitan area averages, making it a growth leader in the region.
-Interstate migration contributed approximately 74.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Munno Para statistical area (Lv2) is around 6,323.
+This figure reflects a significant increase from the 2021 Census, which reported a population of 4,719 people.
+The growth of 1,604 people (a 34.0% increase) since the census is inferred from AreaSearch's estimation of the resident population at 5,438, based on the latest ERP data release by the ABS in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,604 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The Munno Para (SA2) has shown notable growth since the 2021 census, exceeding both state (8.7%) and metropolitan area averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 74.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population